12 Idiomatic Expressions with animals in German

 Did you ever watch the bumble bees flying from flower to flower?
 They are diligently hard-working without complaining – they are fleißig!

-And if you are studying all these idimoatc expressions and memorizing the new vocabulary, you are 'fleißig wie eine Biene', too!
+And if you study all these idiomatic expressions and memorize the new vocabulary, you are 'fleißig wie eine Biene', too!

-If you want to read this article in German (with lots of helpful vobabulary, go to:
+If you want to read this article in German (with lots of helpful vocabulary,

-Do you know any other idiomatic expressions with animals?
-Write them into the comments below, so other readers will enjoy them, too!
+Do you know any other idiomatic expressions related to animals?
+Write them in the comments below so that other readers will enjoy them, too!

 Commenti